 Pulse brazil nuts in a food processor until they are starting to clump together (about 2 minutes) but are not nut butter.
 Scrape down the sides, add quinoa and grind a minute more.
 Add the rest of the ingredients one at a time, each time running the food processor for a minute, until the quinoa flakes are mostly ground down.
 Put flour in a stand mixer.

 Add in eggs, oil, agave and 1/2 cup of apple juice.
-Mix on low, slowly adding in remaining apple juice.
+Mix on low, slowly adding in remaining apple juice and the yeast mixture.
 Beat batter on high for 5 minutes, add in sesame seeds.
 Line a 9X5 pan with parchment and mist sides with oil.
 Pour in the batter (this batter will not look like any normal bread batter. no worries, I promise).
 Put in a warm place for 35-30 min until it rises just to the top of the loaf pan.
 Sprinkle on seeds.

 Preheat oven to 350.
 Bake for 15-20 minutes, then cover with foil once browning and rotate the loaf for even browning if you have a temperamental oven like mine.
 Keep baking for another 25-30 minutes or until a tester comes out clean.